steenk/tripledollar/README.md

     })
 ```

-Since version 1.5.0 Tripledollar supports ECMA Script 6 modules.
-A separate library is used for this, and it is called "tripledollar.mjs".
+Since version 1.5.0 Tripledollar has supported ECMA Script 6 modules, a separate library is used for this, called "tripledollar.mjs".
 While the library "tripledollar.js" still exists for AMD modules (Require.js), the ES6 module style is used in the "td --init" command from version 1.5.0.

 ```javascript
     import $$$ from  "./lib/tripledollar.mjs";